ankuronlyme/git_assignment_HeroVired/README.md

 created a pull request
 Sent request to the team member to review the code. feature/sqrt branch pushed to the github

+Ques- 2
+Created a new branch in the same repository
+Checkout the lfs branch
+Install LFS to upload large file run command in terminal to track the .psd file (size of the psd file is 268 mb) run command git add, git commit and then Git push command

+*Some how Calculator Plus file also uploaded in that branch.